tdewolff/canvas/README.md

 Correctness and performance has been tested by drawing all land masses and islands from OpenStreetMap at various scales, which is a huge input (1 GB of compressed Shape files) with extremely degenerate data (many overlapping segments, overlapping points, vertical segments, self-intersections, extremely close intersections, different contour orientations, and so on).

-TODO: add benchmark with other libraries
+See [Benchmarks](https://github.com/tdewolff/canvas_benchmarks) for a comparison with other libraries.

 See [Boolean operations](https://github.com/tdewolff/canvas/wiki/Boolean-operations) for more information.